Dundee, Scotland

 Inside V&A

-• Design and development of video games a skill which is now supported by the local Abertay University where a dedicated department has been established for the study and teaching of such entertainment.
+• Design and development of video games.
+This is a skill which is now supported by the local Abertay University.
+This establishment has a dedicated department for the study and teaching of such entertainment.

-Dundee is also known for journalism, particularly comic strips, marmalade and the RRS Discovery, a traditional three-masted ship built in 1901 for exploration in the Antarctic and which is now a visitor attraction.
+Dundee is also known for journalism, particularly comic strips, marmalade and the RRS Discovery.
+The latter is a traditional three-masted ship built in 1901 for exploration in the Antarctic.
+It is now a visitor attraction.

 'Desperate Dan' comic strip character.

-Other visitor attractions include the Dundee Science Centre, the McManus Art Gallery & Museum and an observatory located high above the city on Balgay Hill.
+Other visitor attractions include the Dundee Science Centre and the McManus Art Gallery & Museum.
+There is also an observatory located high above the city on Balgay Hill.

 McManus Art Gallery & Museum